pmatheusvinhas/react-waitlist/docs/getting-started.md

 ## Backend Setup (Optional but Recommended)

 For security reasons, it's recommended to use proxy endpoints to protect your API keys and credentials.
-The implementation depends on your backend technology.

 ### Express.js Backend